More bling for your ring with solid gold phone

 MOSCOW It doesn't do email, the internet, have a camera, games or GPS navigation, but a new mobile phone from Denmark is literally solid gold.

-Danish retailer Aesir said it hopes to sell its $57,400 (36,341 pound), limited-edition 18-carat gold phones to Moscow's fashion-forward elite.
-The phone, which took three years to develop, is "not a play thing," company founder Thomas Jensen said, sipping a gin and tonic on the roof top of one of Moscow's premier hotels.
+Danish retailer Aesir said it hopes to sell its $57,400, limited-edition 18-carat gold phones to Moscow's fashion-forward elite.
+The phone, which took three years to develop, is "not a play thing", company founder Thomas Jensen said, sipping a gin and tonic on the roof top of one of Moscow's premier hotels.

 It features no extra applications: No email, games, camera or GPS navigation, but its target clients are the ultra-wealthy, who have staff to manage their calendars and chauffeur them around town.